 Robert Trent Jones Sr. & Robbie Robinson, Rees Jones

 Even though Robert Trent Jones Sr. was a partner with and under Stanley Thompson’s wing, his footprint in Canada is rather small comparatively.
-London Hunt remains his finest work in the Canada, although many forget it was in partnership with Robbie Robinson.
-As a result, London Hunt feels closer to the RTJ Trail than it does Monroe or some of his earlier work.
+London Hunt remains his finest work in Canada, although many forget it was in partnership with Robbie Robinson.
+As a result, London Hunt feels closer to the RTJ Trail than it does Midvale or some of his earlier work.

 The theme of London Hunt is big: the fairways are spacious, but the bunkers are big and mean as well.
 The greens themselves are likely on the short list for the biggest of its respective style of golf course.
 To be expected, the balance between being challenging while remaining fair is a point of pride for RTJ.